firehawkvfx/firehawk/README.md

 Assign a static ip address from your router to the bridge vm ethernet adaptor.
 This address will be used for security groups.

-A new user with UID 789 named: deadlineuser
+A new user with UID 9001 and Gid 9001 named: deadlineuser : deadlineuser in ubuntu use adduser (not useradd)

 Packages:
 apt-get install openvpn